jamesdolezal/synthetic-histology/README.md

-# Artificial Intelligence Generates Xenohistologic Representations of Cancer for Explainability and Education
+# Deep Learning Generates Xenohistologic Representations of Cancer for Explainability and Education

 ## Disclaimer

-This repository is an accompaniment to the manuscript "Artificial Intelligence Generates Xenohistologic Representations of Cancer for Explainability and Education", which is under review.
+This repository is an accompaniment to the manuscript "Deep Learning Generates Xenohistologic Representations of Cancer for Explainability and Education", which is under review.
 This repository may change as a result of the peer review process.

 ## Requirements
 - **Operating system**: Testing has been performed on Ubuntu 20.04, 22.04, and CentOS 8 Stream.